 Before sitting down to design jigs/fixtures, the designer must consider the following points:

-- Can weather the tool life instead of appropriate materials
+- Its ability to weather the tool life instead of appropriate materials.

-The designer must know the basic of the process and tools associated in it for which the jig/fixture is to be designed.
-Overall objectives to look out for a while designing such tools are:
+The designer must know the basics of the process and the tools associated with it for which the jig/fixture is designed.
+Overall objectives to look out for a while developing such tools are:

 The design of jigs and fixtures is dependent on numerous factors which are analysed to achieve optimum output.
 Jigs should be made of rigid light materials to facilitate secure handling, as it has to be rotated severally to enable holes to be drilled from different angles.
 It is recommended that four feet should be provided for jigs that are not bolted on the machine tool, to enable the jig to wobble if not well positioned on the table and thereby alert the operator.
 Drill jigs provide procedures for proper location of the work-piece concerning the cutting tool, tightly clamp and rigidly support the work-piece during machining, and also guide the tool position and fasten the jig on the machine tool.